oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 17. Click **Save**.

-18. In Page Designer toolbar, select Page Selector and Navigate to **Page 1: Home**.
+18. In the Page Designer toolbar, select Page Selector and Navigate to **Page 1: Home**.

    ![Application Processes](images/navigate-to-home.png " ")